KarlPurk/javascript-refactoring/README.md

 - Remove assignments to parameters

 ## JavaScript Patterns
 These refactorings are JavaScript specific and should help to improve the design of your code.
-The refactorings are grouped by the ECMAScript version that implemented the functionaity that they depend on.
+The refactorings are grouped by the ECMAScript version that implements the functionaity that they depend on.

 ### ECMAScript 3
  - [Replace switch with object literal](https://github.com/KarlPurk/javascript-refactoring/blob/master/patterns/javascript/replace-switch-with-object-literal.md)